Jon Berti Player Props: Marlins vs. Cardinals

-Jon Berti -- 1-for-2 with an RBI in his last game -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Jordan Montgomery on the mound, on July 18 at 7:45 PM ET.
+Jon Berti -- with a slugging percentage of .462 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Dakota Hudson on the hill, on July 19 at 2:15 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Orioles.
+In his most recent game, he racked up three hits (going 3-for-4 with a triple) against the Cardinals.

 Jon Berti Game Info & Props vs. the Cardinals